You might know which country produces the most silver, but do you know the top silver countries by reserves?

 More top silver countries by reserves

-Peru, Poland and Australia lead the world with the highest silver reserves, but there were many other top silver countries by reserves in 2019.
+Peru, Australia and Poland lead the world with the highest silver reserves, but there are many other top silver countries by reserves to know.
 Here’s a quick look at where other nations stand:

 - China — 41,000 MT

 - Chile — 26,000 MT

 Various other countries hold a total of 57,000 MT of silver reserves, according to the US Geological Survey.
 The total world reserves figure sits at 500,000 MT.

 Don’t forget to follow us @INN_Resource for real-time news updates!